scalar-labs/scalardl-java-client-sdk/docs/dl-getting-started.md

 In Scalar DL 1.0, `asset_id` is not a reserved json key name and you can use any json key name, but this will probably be changed in future versions.
 (`asset_id` and `asset_ids` will be reserved for future enhancements.)

+## Create your contracts

+It's about time to create your contracts.
+As we explained above, what you need to do is implementing `invoke` method as you like.
+We are preparing more sample contracts, so please wait for an update.

+To quickly run and test your contrats, [Scalar DL Emulator](https://github.com/scalar-labs/scalardl-emulator) might be pretty useful.
+It uses mutable in-memory ledger instead of immutable ledger database and provides interactive interface, so you can speed up your development.

 ## Interact with ClientService